Rezi/eq-grid/README.md

 **To use in your project:**

+Import the `initEqGrid` from `eq-grid` and run it with optional parameters.
-just import the `eq-grid` module in your js/ts code before you render anything;
+You need to do it before you render anything;

-    import 'eq-grid';
+    import { initEqGrid } from './eq-grid.js';
+    initEqGrid(10, 1, 'rem');

+`initEqGrid` accepts 4 optional parameters:

+- 'column width' (default: 100)
+- 'gap width' (default: 16)
+- 'units' (default: 'px')
+- 'maxColspan' (default: 6) - if it is six, classes like **.eq-col-N** will be generated with N upto 'maxColspan'

 Your project needs to be either transpiled to es6 (es2015) or newer, or use es5 and include `<script src="https://unpkg.com/@webcomponents/webcomponentsjs@2.0.3/custom-elements-es5-adapter.js"></script>` in your `<HTML><HEAD>`